eizzo77/Bulls-And-Cows-Game/README.md

-Welcome to Bulls and Cows Game !
+# Welcome to Bulls and Cows Game !
+## Challenge yourself and see how many chances required for you to strike the computer correct guess.

 First, you'll be asked to choose how many guesses you would like to have. the less guesses you have, the harder the game is.guesses range from 4 to 10.